appliedepi/epiRhandbook_eng/README.md

-# ARCHIVED - The Epidemiologist R Handbook
+# The Epidemiologist R Handbook

-THIS IS AN ARCHIVE OF THE OLD REPOSITORY OF THE EPI R HANDBOOK.
-For the current repository, please see epiRhandbook_eng repo

 # About this handbook
 **The Epi R Handbook is a R reference manual for applied epidemiology and public health.**